Disney Channel (India): Disney Channel HD

-On 15 March 2023, Disney Channel HD was launched.
-It was originally planned by 1 March 2020 and 11 December 2021, but it was postponed.
+On 15 March 2023, Disney Channel HD was launched.The Channel is available in English, Hindi, Tamil, Telugu It was originally planned by 1 March 2020 and 11 December 2021, but it was postponed.

 Disney Junior

 The Playhouse Disney brand expanded to India in 2006 as a block on Disney Channel.
 On 4 July 2011, it was replaced by Disney Junior, which eventually became available as a 24-hour channel.

 Disney International HD

 On 5 October 2017, The Walt Disney Company India officially announced the launch of Disney International HD on 29 October 2017.
 The channel exclusively airs international live action content from the Disney Channel library such as Austin & Ally, K.C.
 Undercover, Liv and Maddie, Hannah Montana as well as Disney Channel Original Movies such as Teen Beach, Descendants, Zombies and Spin.

 Hungama TV

 Hungama TV was launched on 26 September 2004.
 The channel was originally owned by UTV Software Communications, but The Walt Disney Company India purchased it in 2006.
 The programming lineup mainly consists of Japanese and Indian animated shows.